 The following is a list of common picking inefficiencies.
 When addressed, these can radically improve your picking processes.

-Manual picking can result in incorrect pieces being picked or incorrect quantities of items being picked.
-This can result from improper storage of inventory, or it could be due to the lack of a warehouse map or clearly delineated locations for goods waiting to be picked.
+Manual picking can result in incorrect pieces being picked or inaccurate quantities of items being selected.
+This can result from improper inventory storage, or it could be due to the lack of a warehouse map or delineated locations for goods waiting to be picked.

 Picked Items Cannot Be Located